Natvs/MemoryGame/README.md

 - The time of the timer
 - The size of the cards board

-There are no real different difficulties in this version.
+There are no big difficulties in this version.